-Event Permitted Change(s) to Reflect Comments Event Applies to the Plan Change in dependent care provider (e.g., change in residence affects available care providers) Enrollment in DCAP Increase in dollar election Decrease in dollar election End of enrollment in DCAP Consistency rule applies (e.g., employee may change salary reduction to reflect enrollment if a new provider becomes available or the end of enrollment if losing existing provider).
-Election change is permitted even if provider switches from day care center to relative. ☐ Yes ☐ No Change in the cost of day care Increase in dollar election Decrease in dollar election Election change is permitted only if the provider is not related to the employee. ☐ Yes ☐ No Change in the number of hours of dependent care and care costs Increase in dollar election Decrease in dollar election Consistency rule would apply (e.g., an employee could increase an election if she increased her work hours and needed more hours of day care for her child). ☐ Yes ☐ No Marriage Enrollment in DCAP Increase in dollar election Decrease in dollar election End of enrollment in DCAP Enrolling or increasing the dollar election can occur to accommodate newly qualified dependents.
-Ending enrollment may be needed if new spouse is not employed. ☐ Yes ☐ No
+Event Permitted Change(s) to Reflect Comments Event Applies to the Plan Change in dependent care provider For example • Change in residence affects available care providers Enrollment in DCAP Increase in dollar election Decrease in dollar election End of enrollment in DCAP Consistency rule applies (e.g., employee may change salary reduction to reflect enrollment if a new provider becomes available or the end of enrollment if losing existing provider).
+Election change is permitted even if provider switches from day care center to relative.
+Yes No Change in the cost of day care Increase in dollar electionDecrease in dollar election Election change is permitted only if the provider is not related to the employee.
+Yes No Change in the number of hours of dependent care and care costs Increase in dollar electionDecrease in dollar election Consistency rule would apply (e.g., an employee could increase an election if she increased her work hours and needed more hours of day care for her child).
+Yes No Marriage Enrollment in DCAP Increase in dollar election Decrease in dollar election End of enrollment in DCAP Enrolling or increasing the dollar election can occur to accommodate newly qualified dependents.
+Ending enrollment may be needed if new spouse is not employed.
+Yes No